the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-four/index.md

 Now the logging should show an array of the most popular JavaScript articles on Hacker News.
 Each of these articles in the array should have properties like `title`, `url` and `author` which we will display in the browser eventually.
 Previously we came up with this kind of data ourselves, now we are getting real world data from someone else.

 However, not every request to a remote server is successful.
 In the case of an error, you want to deal with it.
-For example, if the Hacker News API would return an error, you cannot display your users a result.
+For example, if the Hacker News API would return an error, you cannot display your application's users a result.
 So instead you would show them an error message.
-When using a promise and its `then()` method, the best place to deal with error handlign would be the `catch()` block:
+When using a promise and its `then()` method, the best place to deal with error handling would be the `catch()` block:

 {title="main.js",lang="javascript"}
 ~~~~~~~